Why you should care

 From a distance, the current fighting between Israel and Hamas — the Palestinian faction that rules the small and highly populated Gaza Strip — seems much like the hostility the region has known for decades.

 But this time, it’s different — because this time, the two are at war just as the surrounding Middle East descends into total turmoil.
 And when everything abates, the two sides will end up even further from an agreement than they have been for years.

 The dilemma for Netanyahu: The extremists don’t have to win to win — all they have to do is not lose.

-This spate of fighting began over a month ago.
-So far, almost 2,000 Palestinians have died in Gaza; Israel has lost over 60 soldiers.
+This spate of fighting began three weeks ago.
+So far, upward of 1000 Palestinians have died in Gaza; Israel has lost over 50 soldiers.
 Who started it?
 Israel blames Hamas for breaking a 2012 ceasefire and abducting and murdering three Israeli teenagers.
 Hamas says Israel captured 50 or so Palestinian prisoners in the West Bank, some of whom had been released back to Palestine under a 2011 prisoner swap.

 The last time the two nations fought was before the Arab Spring in 2012, after instability had begun to escalate in the region — but before the crumbling of Iraq and the extremist surge in Syria, and well before the now-discredited Morsi government in Egypt had even come to power.
 In other words, Israel and Palestine have fought before, but never have they fought in a Middle East that looks quite like today’s.

 This is no longer the conflict to end all conflicts